+Document dat inhlog

+Documents are transferred to Document var

-Document vai riables Document are Coding assigned variables for filtering and analysis (e.g. type of collaboration) Documents are read only once and relevant segments tagged following the code system Weighting For each segment a value for strength/quality of the evidence Document are assigned variables for filtering and analysis (e.g. type of Document are assigned variables for filtering and analysis (e.g. type of collaboration)
+the software (structure of Document are assigned variables for Documents are Weighting

+the e-library is replicated) filtering and analysis (e.g. type of collaboration) read only once and relevant segments tagged following the code system For each segment a value for strength/quality of the evidence is assigned (3-

+code system is assigned (3- values possible)

-Figure 16.
-Key stages of the analysis through QDA software
+Figure 17.
+Evidence generation through QDA software